 Impressed by his tactics, Montgomery, allied forces general in second world war says in his book A concise history of warfare: “the way Bajirao outranked Nizam Ul Mulk in the battle of Palkhed is a masterpiece of strategic mobility in wars.
 He truly was a heavenly born cavalry leader.”

 Mutha river emerges through the Western Ghats, flows through plains of Deccan, and meets river Mula in the center of Pune.
 As the legend goes, on a fine morning in 1730, Bajirao was riding alongside the Mula river, when he saw a hare chasing a hound against all odds.
-He considered it a symbol of a victory of the week over the powerful and decided to build his home over there.
+He considered it a symbol of a victory of the weak over the powerful and decided to build his home over there.
 After permission from Maratha king Shahu Chhatrapati, and only after buying that particular piece of land from the resident fishermen, Bajirao carried some soil from the adjacent palace, did foundation ceremony (Bhoomi poojan) with it, and kept fist brick for Shanivar Wada in 10th Jan 1730.
 The adjacent palace was none other than Laal Mahal, where the greatest Maratha Chhatrapati Shivaji Maharaj spent his childhood days.
 Maratha kingdom was founded by Chhatrapati Shivaji and later was converted into the empire by Bajirao.
 As I look back in history, was Bajirao was doing this as a metaphor?
 What a way to get inspire Sir…

 After spending the total sum of 16110 RS, on 22 Jan 1732, construction was completed.